-Indians have been worshiping trees since time immemorial and this is done as a matter of gratitude because we know that life cannot exist without trees.
-In Indian culture trees are believed to have conscious like humans so they can feel pain as well as happiness like us.
+Indians have been worshipping trees since time immemorial and this is done as a matter of gratitude because we know that life cannot exist without trees.
+In Indian culture, trees are believed to have consciousness like humans so they can feel pain as well as happiness like us.
 So trees and their products are part of our daily life, rituals and ceremonies.

 This project was initiated in Sept 2015.

 At the heart of Anantha Vana we have a Rudraksha plant.
 It is surrounded by 14 Bilva plants, 14 Sita Ashoka, 14 Kadamba plants and 52 karavira plants(Neerium).
 Here is a brief introduction to some of the most sacred trees in India.

 The term “Rudraksha” itself symbolizes Lord Shiva.
 Lord Shiva himself is considered to be the first ardent user and admirer of Rudraksha.
 Later devotees and sages began using Rudraksha as a blessing from Lord Shiva himself to protect mankind from worldly sufferings and miseries.
 With the development of modern science, many scientists researched for evidences that support the ancient belief on the significance of Rudraksha.
 All the scientists came up with the findings that reassured and confirmed the divine power of Rudraksha beads.
 Individual from every walk of life irrespective of caste, creed, religion, nationality or gender can use Rudraksha to gain maximum spiritual, physical and materialistic benefits.